Skip to main content

 Digital assessment of Young Adults & Detection of Suicidality (DYADS) Study

-This research study focuses on young adults aged 18-30 who identify as LGBTQ+ (i.e., lesbian, gay, transgender, queer, questioning) or heterosexual and have experienced suicidal thoughts and behaviors.
-People in this group have a particularly high risk for suicidality, as they face identity-based bias and discrimination in addition to the usual social-developmental challenges of early adulthood.
+This research study focuses on young adults aged 18-30 who have experienced suicidal thoughts and behaviors.
 The goal of this research study is to investigate social factors in suicidality in young adults, who will complete 6 months of smartphone-based assessment of experiences, actigraphy to measure sleep patterns, an fMRI scan to measure brain function during social contexts, questionnaires, and interviews.
 In this study, we hope to learn more about social influences, so we are asking participants to bring one close friend to participate in a short task on the first visit.
 Learn more through Pitt+Me

 IRB: STUDY20100183